-Remuneration Type Fixed Remuneration Total Fixed Remuneration (TFR) Variable / At-Risk Remuneration Component Short Term Incentive (STI) red in cash D Long Term Incentive (LTI) Delivery Deliver elivered in equity Composition Base salary plus superannuation contributions in line with statutory obligations, and any salary packaged amounts.
-50% of STI award paid in cash after the financial year.
-Outcomes based on a c performance and persor Subject to clawback and discretion. al measures.
-Rights with a 3 year vesting period and shares allocated on vesting subject to a one year holding lock.
+Remuneration Type Fixed Remuneration Va riable/At-Risk Remuneratio on Component Total Fixed Remuneration (TFR) Short Term Incentive (STI) Long Term Incentive (LTI) Delivery Deliver ed in cash Delivere ed in equity Composition Base salary plus superannuation contributions in line with statutory obligations, and any salary packaged 50% of STI award paid in cash after the financial year.
+50% of STI award as shares, with one half restricted for one year and the other half for two years.
+Rights with a three year vesting period and shares allocated on vesting subject to a one year holding lock. amounts.
+Outcomes based on a combination of business performance and personal measures.
+Subject to clawback and overarching Board discretion.
 Outcomes based on ROCE, comparative cost position and relative TSR.
 Subject to clawback and overarching Board discretion.
 Link with strategic objectives Set to attract, retain, motivate and reward high quality executive talent to deliver on the Company's strategy.
-Designed to: align interests of shareholders and Executives through an appropriate level of "at risk" pay and by delivering 50% in restricted equity; motivate and reward for increasing shareholder value by meeting or exceeding Company and individual objectives; and Designed to: align interests of shareholders and Executives through an appropriate level of "at risk" pay and by delivering 100% in equity; and encourage Executives to focus on the key performance drivers which underpin the Company's
+Designed to: - align interests of shareh through an appropriate l by delivering 50% in restantial to the properties of the business through per support the financial and the fi evel of "at risk" pay and tricted equity; increasing shareholder eeding Company and d d strategic direction of Designed to: - align interests of shareholders and Executives through an appropriate level of "at risk" pay and by delivering 100% in equity; and - encourage Executives to focus on the key performance drivers which underpin the Company's strategy to deliver long term growth in shareholder value.